-It looks like there are 7 different floorplans available ranging in size from 1,623 to 2,033 sq. ft. of living space, and prices start in the high $200k's.
+It looks like there are 7 different floorplans available ranging in size from 1,623 to 2,033 sq. ft. of living space, and you can visit their website to check current pricing and availability.

 The builder here is SeaGate Homes which has been building homes in Northeast Florida for more than 25 years.

 Again, this type of community won't be for everyone.
 But if something on the massive scale is simply not your taste, it might be just the kind of place you're looking for.